mantoni/blogdown/README.md

 ## Workflow

  - Scan source dir
- - Read .html / mustache, .json and .md files
+ - Read .html / .mustache, .md and .json files
- - Create partials object with html snippets and items array with json and markdown
+ - Create partials object with html and items array with json and markdown
  - Scan "meta" dir
  - Read .json files and put existing timestamp in source items
  - Add timestamps to new items